-Normally creating your vision board ends once you’ve posted and compiled all materials into your “board” and put it in a place you see every day.
+Normally creating a vision board ends once you’ve posted and compiled all materials into your digital “board” and put it in a place you see every day.
 But I’m going to go further.

 What this means is that whatever you believe is what manifests in your life.

-It can be as simple as reaching out and emailing a brand you’ve always wanted to work with (of course you’ll need a great pitch!), but the point is that you made it happen instead of waiting for that dream collaboration to happen.
+It can be as simple as reaching out and emailing a brand you’ve always wanted to work with or pitching via a platform like Intellifluence.
+The point is that you made it happen instead of waiting for that dream collaboration to happen.